 “The earlier a 529 is established, the more risk it can take, hopefully maximizing the tax-free growth,” says Andrew Aran, a partner at Regency Wealth Management.
 He says that this extra time allows investors to take more chances with stocks, where the longer-term return is higher but the short-term return can be volatile.

-But there are a lot of variables in figuring out how exactly to structure your plan, says Skip Johnson, lead financial adviser at Great Waters Financial.
+But there are a lot of variables in figuring out how exactly to structure your plan, says Skip Johnson, partner at Gratūs Funds.

-And even if you don’t want to manage the portfolio yourself or hire an adviser to do it, you can often take advantage of funds that adjust the risk automatically.
+And even if you don’t want to manage the portfolio yourself or hire an advisor to do it, you can often take advantage of funds that adjust the risk automatically.

 “More-conservative investors will choose a target-date strategy that automatically reduces the equity allocation as the college years get closer,” says Aran.
 With a lower allocation to stocks as the student nears college, the 529 plan becomes less risky.